abreham-atlaw/vega-backend-prod/README.md

   - `vega`: This module contains the main application settings and configurations.
 - `manage.py`: This is a command-line utility that lets you interact with this Django project in various ways.

-Each of these directories contains Python files (`.py`) that define various functionalities of your project.
-For example, files named `__init__.py` are used to mark directories on disk as Python package directories.

-Please note that this is a high-level overview.
-Each file and directory in your project has a specific purpose and contributes to the overall functionality of your application.
-If you need more detailed information about a specific file or directory, feel free to ask!

 <h2>Purpose</h2>